MiiNK1Y/dotfiles/shit-to-do.md

 ### [X] Brightness controller
 Set up function-keys for brightness.

-### [ ] Display relative location
+### [X] Display relative location
 Fix the monitor location for moving the pointer across monitors.

-### [ ] Sway active and inactive workspace cross-monitor
+### [X] Sway active and inactive workspace cross-monitor
 Make it so that you can see what workspace is open on the other, inactive monitor.
-Currently I dont know what workspace is open on the monitor that does not have the active workspace.
+Currently I don't know what workspace is open on the monitor that does not have the active workspace.

+### [ ] Fix Waybar right-click menu
+The menu previously looked fine, just need to fix the theme again.

+### [X] Install missing linux-firmware drivers from the AUR
+Was missing 3 packages, all in the AUR.
+Check out the AUR manual for makepkg (remember flags!).

+### [ ] Get my tmux config and other remaining configs from T7 drive.